cmandali/Proiect_Final_Aram_Mandalian/README.md

 If you are using an IOS system, you might need to type pip3 instead of pip.

 Download the appropriate version of Chromedriver for your Chrome browser version.
-Find your chrome browser version by accesing its menu and navigate to About Google Chrome.
+Find your chrome browser version by accessing its menu and navigate to About Google Chrome.
 You can download Chromedriver from https://chromedriver.chromium.org/downloads.

 Place the chromedriver executable in a directory which is in your system's PATH environment variable.